yogeshbdeshpande/c2pa-attestation/attestation-design.md

 1. The certified IACS-key and certificate can be used immediately to sign Claims.
 1. If the platform provides suitable *sealing* facilities, the IACS-private key can be persisted in such a way that only the authorized application can retrieve it.
    1. If this is the case, then the IACS-key can be stored and protected so that the application be closed and restarted and use the same key
-   1. If this is not the case, then the IACS-key should not be persisted: instead, the application should follow stel (3) to obtain a new IACS-key on each startup.
+   1. If this is not the case, then the IACS-key should not be persisted: instead, the application should follow step (3) to obtain a new IACS-key on each startup.

 ## Claim Creation with Implicit Attestation